8g6-new/mp3_to_wav/README.md

 # Why this project
 Initially, this project was created as a faster alternative to FFMPEG for converting MP3 to WAV, specifically to improve the preprocessing speed for generating spectrograms with my C-based spectrogram tool.

 In theory, my implementation should perform better since it avoids unnecessary processing and is optimized for this specific task.
-However, after running benchmarks, the results were surprising FFMPEG still outperforms my implementation by 1-2% in speed.
-Given that my code only handles a small subset of what FFMPEG can do (without format conversion overheads, filters, or optimizations at its scale), this experience gave me even more appreciation for FFMPEG’s engineering.
+However, after running benchmarks, the results confirmed that my implementation is on avarge 1.8x faster [benchmark](https://github.com/8g6-new/mp3_to_wav/blob/main/benchmark/benchmark.md).
+This validates the approach of using a lightweight, dedicated MP3 decoder for this specific purpose.
+The benchmarks demonstrate that minimp3 achieves faster decoding times and lower resource utilization compared to FFmpeg for MP3-to-WAV conversion.

-That being said, this project is far from a wasted effort.
-A major advantage of having this custom MP3 decoder is that my spectrogram generator can now directly support MP3 files without requiring intermediate WAV conversions.
-This will significantly speed up processing since all MP3 data can be loaded into memory at once, eliminating the disk I/O bottleneck of repeatedly reading WAV slices.
+That being said, this project's value extends beyond just decoding speed.
+A key advantage of this custom MP3 decoder is that my spectrogram generator can now directly support MP3 files without requiring intermediate WAV conversions.
+This capability streamlines the processing pipeline and is expected to significantly speed up overall spectrogram generation by eliminating the disk I/O bottleneck associated with intermediate WAV files.

-There’s still room for optimization future improvements like better memory management, deeper profiling, and adding async I/O might help close the performance gap with FFMPEG or even surpass it in this specific use case.
-So, I’ll be giving this another attempt in the future.
+There’s still room for optimization.
+Future improvements like deeper profiling, and adding async I/O might further enhance the performance and resource efficiency of this MP3 decoding and slicing tool, potentially yielding even greater gains in real-world applications.
 ## License
 -------